alex-petrenko/sample-factory/README.md

 Sample Factory experiments are configured via command line parameters.
-Once the new experiment is started, a directory containing experiment-related files is created in `--train_dir` location (or `./train_dir` in `cwd` if not passed from command line).
+Once the new experiment is started, a directory containing experiment-related files is created in `--train_dir` location (or `./train_dir` in `cwd` if `--train_dir` is not passed from command line).
 This directory contains a file `cfg.json` where all the experiment parameters are saved (including those instantiated from their default values).

 Most default parameter values and their help strings can be found in `algorithms/algorithm.py` and `algorithms/appo/appo.py`.
 Besides that, additional parameters can be defined for specific families of environments.
-Simple text search in the codebase will yield definitions and help strings for these parameters too.
+Simple text search in the codebase will yield definitions and help strings for these parameters as well.

-The key few parameters are:
+The key parameters are:

-- `--algo` (required) algorithm to use, pass value `APPO` to train agents with fast async PPO
+- `--algo` (required) algorithm to use, pass value `APPO` to train agents with fast Async PPO.

 - `--env` (required) full name that uniquely identifies the environment, starting with the env family prefix (e.g. `doom_`, `dmlab_` or `atari_` for built-in Sample Factory envs).
 E.g. `doom_battle` or `atari_breakout`.